vasasav/titanic_dataset/README.md

 # titanic_dataset

-Trying models on titanic dataset.
+The aim of this work is to compare the results of XGBoost and TF.BoostedTrees performance on the familiar Titanic dataset

 ## Directory `prelims`

-Downloading the initial dataset, exploring it, and preparing it for machine learning.
+Downloading the initial dataset, exploring it, and preparing it for machine learning models

 ## Directory `XGBoost`